Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 as before, just new PIN and/or touch policies, this will leave the key the same and change only the PIN and touch policies.

-Before the YubiKey can set the management, the caller must have authenticated the current management key.
-See the User's Manual entry on
-[PIV commands access control](access-control.md) for information on how to authenticate with the management key for commands.
+Before the YubiKey can set the management key, the caller must have authenticated the current management key.
+See the User's Manual entry on [PIV commands access control](access-control.md) for information on how to authenticate with the management key for commands.
 See also the section in this page on [Authenticate: management key](#authenticate-management-key).